evadne/metrics/README.md

 Also included:

 * `RATilingBackgroundView` — A very simple tiling view I have written ages ago (available from GitHub too), which fills a larger NSView with many small views.
-This is useful when stress-testing the implementation: you can full an entire screen with many charts, and look for any kind of performance degradation or timing error.
+This is useful when stress-testing the implementation: you can fill an entire screen with many charts, and look for any kind of performance degradation or timing error.

 ## Pictures